 - 1. Planned learning activities in which children are invited to be active and explore materials and ideas without the pressure of completing a specific project or exhibit. - 2.
-Low adult/leader to child ratio that allows time for adults/leaders to provide individual, positive encouragement and assistance. - 3.
+The low adult/leader to child ratio allows time for adults/leaders to provide individual, positive encouragement and assistance. - 3.
 Simple, interesting activities that are fun. - 4.
 Encouragement of children to participate in a group activity by sharing and/or displaying their activity projects. - 5.
 Rewards that are identical and/or ribbons of the same color for everyone.

-Overall Exhibit Guidelines: Mini 4-H members are allowed to exhibit one or more non-animal exhibits of their choosing at the 4-H Fair.
-There are no specific guidelines but mini 4-H members are encouraged to explore the projects offered through 4-H and exhibit something related to those.
-In addition, mini 4-H age members may exhibit rabbits per the Mini 4-H Rabbit Show rules and/or participate in beef, goat, horse, poultry, sheep and swine mini showmanship classes per the Mini 4-H Livestock Showman rules.
+Overall Exhibit Guidelines: Mini 4-H members can exhibit one or more non-animal exhibits of their choice at the 4-H Fair.
+There are no specific guidelines, but mini-4-H members are encouraged to explore the projects offered through 4-H and exhibit something related to those.
+In addition, mini-4-H age members may exhibit rabbits per the Mini 4-H Rabbit Show rules and/or participate in beef, goat, horse, poultry, sheep, and swine mini showmanship classes per the Mini 4-H Livestock Showman rules.

-MODEL CRAFT: ARTS & CRAFTS (Eligible to be selected for State Fair)
+MODEL CRAFT: ARTS & CRAFTS